GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/content_scripts/index.md

 #### Run time {: #run_time }

-When JavaScript files are injected into the web page is controlled by the `run_at` field.
-The preffered and default field is `"document_idle"`, but can also be specified as `"document_start"` or `"document_end"` if needed.
+The `run_at` field controls when JavaScript files are injected into the web page.
+The preferred and default value is `"document_idle"`, but you can also specify `"document_start"` or `"document_end"` if needed.

 ```json/6